Bertha B. Morley: Return to Turkey

 After the Ottoman surrender in World War I, the Marzifon mission institutions were reopened.
-Morley and her children returned, and Morley became head of the Anatolia Girl's School.
+Morley and her children returned, and Morley became head of the Anatolia Girls' School.
 However, in March 1921, the Turkish government again forcibly closed Anatolia College; several of its Greek teachers and students were put on show trials and executed.

 Smyrna

 Morley moved with her children to Smyrna where she intended to teach.
-However, she was present in the city for the Burning of Smyrna in September 1921 at the end of the Greco-Turkish War, and witnessed the atrocities committed against the Greeks and Armenians there.
+However, she was present in the city for the Burning of Smyrna in September 1922 at the end of the Greco-Turkish War, and witnessed the atrocities committed against the Greeks and Armenians there.
 She relayed what she saw in letters.
 Morley rescued a large number of children from the orphanage for Armenian Girls at the American Collegiate Institute in Smyrna.
 She led the children to escape in an American merchant ship.
 They were evacuated to Piraeus, near Athens.